-Through the 2020-21 academic year, Residences at Brock has remained open in a reduced capacity.
+Through the 2020-21 academic year, Residences at Brock remained open in a reduced capacity.
 We have a number of safety protocols in place, that with the cooperation from students, have been effective.
-Over 70% of our room inventory is single rooms, which allows us to plan for our residence community this September.
+Residence at Brock continues to be open for the 2021-22 academic year and we look forward to welcoming students in a few weeks!

 Frequently Asked Questions